1017549629/open-speaker-verification/README.md

 ## News

+[11/24/2020] Important future updates will be focused on VoxSRC2020 Tech Reports.
+Also a large scale ID(1M+ Identities) training scripts will be updated later.
+More model benchmarks will be updated :)

 [10/25/2020] I have released my baseline system ResNet34-AM-VoxCeleb2 based on **mmclassification**.
 Thanks to [mmclassification](https://github.com/open-mmlab/mmclassification), I can fully utilize all the functions and modules provided without paying a lot attention on the training process.

 ## Introduction